hanumasaikrish21/AirlineManagement_CC_Summer_Project/README.md

-*once you run it you be directed to to an empty page *localhost:3000/Flight-Booking-App remove the part after '/' and write register and the go to the login page to login and then enjoyyy the rest 🛩️.
+*once you run it you be directed to to an empty page *localhost:3000/Flight-Booking-App remove the part after '/' and write register and the go to the Signup page to login and then enjoyyy the rest 🛩️.

 # DEVELOPED BY
-*   sree212212{sreehitha rayal.y:frontend}
+*  sree212212sreehitha rayal.y:frontend}
 *   hanumasaikrish21{hanuma sai krishna.p:backend}